Second-Tier VA Loan Entitlement

 Summing Up Second Tier Entitlement VA Loans

 Although this entitlement does not get the attention and advertising like traditional VA loans, they are important to veterans.
-Considering the fact that military families are often asked to move to a new base, or with the growing number of families taking on the care of their elderly grandparents and parents, it is not uncommon to see a family suddenly in need of a different home.
+Because military families are often asked to move to a new base, or with the growing number of families taking on the care of their elderly grandparents and parents, it is not uncommon to see a family suddenly in need of a different home.

 With a seasoned lender at your side, it is possible that you can make your way through the qualification process and find that you are eligible for a tier 2 entitlement on another VA loan.